Login with Patreon

 Wasn’t that her grandmother Druella’s mourning dress?

-From her left hand, the Lestrange and the Black signet rings glinted eerily.
+From her left hand, the Lestrange and the Black signet rings glinted in the dim lamplight hanging above.
 Juno’s rings.

-“Bellatrix Lestrange,” Juno acknowledged, the words sounding more like a curse than a greeting from her lips.
+“Bellatrix Lestrange,” Juno said, the words sounding more like a curse than a greeting from her lips.
 ‘The woman I want to kill the most in this world.’

 Her mother’s lips thinned as she leaned in with a frown.
 A hint of manic madness appeared in her eyes.